 Montagne de Bueren is one of them.
 It’s a 374-step staircase that provides you with some incredible views of the city.
 It’s a steep climb to the top but worth it for the view.

 You can also visit numerous museums in Liège such as the Museum of Walloon Life and take a walk along the river and soak up the scenery of the city.

 Dinant is one of the most beautiful places in Belgium.
-It’s a city in the Walloon Region, that’s on the banks of the Meuse River and has steep cliffs behind it.
+It’s a small city in the Walloon Region, that’s on the banks of the Meuse River and has steep cliffs behind it.

 That somewhere like this is actually in Belgium might come as a shock.
 It feels more appropriate for the south of France, but it’s here in the southeast of the country.

 What was a citadel, and is now a museum, sits atop the cliffs that overlook the city.
 This place is a must-visit when you’re in Dinant.